 Current public advice products

-Email any comments to
+Email any comments or requests to replace revoked precedents to

 firstname.lastname@example.org.
 Further updates will follow and any precedents requiring substantial changes will be published as drafts.
 The last update of this file was